History of Marines in Timeline

 In 1936, the modern Colombian Marine Corps dates from the establishment of two rifle companies.

-In 1940, the Royal Thai Marine Corps expanded to a regiment.
+In 1940, the Royal Thai Marine Corps was expanded to a regiment.

-From 1946 to 1958, the Colombian Marine Corps saw service during the civil war between Conservatives and Liberals and provided volunteers for service in the Korean War.
+During the civil war between Conservatives and Liberals of 1946–58, the Colombian Marine Corps saw service and provided volunteers for service in the Korean War.

-November 7, 1950: Formation of the Philippine Marine Corps
+November 7, 1950: Formation of Philippine Marine Corps

 October 13, 1954: Establishment of the Republic of Vietnam Marine Corps

-On October 13, 1954, the Republic of Vietnam Marine Corps (VNMC) was established by Ngo Dinh Diem, then prime minister of what was then the State of Vietnam.
+On October 13, 1954, the Republic of Vietnam Marine Corps (VNMC) was established by Ngo Dinh Diem, then prime minister of the State of Vietnam.
+It draws its roots from the colonial-era Corps des Marines vietnamien under the french’s Commandos Marine.

 1958: Designation change to Troupes d'Outre-Mer